MrYsLab/python_banyan/docs/gpio_intro.md

 specific needs.

-In the following sections we will:
+In the following sections, we will:

 * Discuss the OneGPIO messaging protocol
 * Discuss Banyan OneGPIO Gateway internals
 * Discuss the included demonstration programs
     * Demonstrate a single OneGPIO Application Component that can blink an LED on an Arduino, ESP-8266, or Raspberry Pi
-    * Demonstrate how a single OneGPIO tkinter Application Component is able to control a Raspberry Pi, Arduino and ESP-8266
+    * Demonstrate how a single OneGPIO tkinter Application Component can control a Raspberry Pi, Arduino, and ESP-8266

     ![](../images/tk_banyan.png)